Note: Mepo is currently in an alpha state although quickly making progress.

 - Milestone 3: Powerful, Robust Pin API

-- Ensure ability to cycle through pins only in viewport and all pins
+- Add ability to cycle through pins based on both: viewport visible pins and all pins.

 - Add support for click pin to activate.

 - Implement command for removing specific pins based on handle.

 - Allow ability to associate metadata with pins.

 - Fix existing pin bugs (e.g. title not showing properly & brittleness).

 - Add pin groups and extend API as such so user can distinguish groups;

 for example one pin group may be bookmarks, another for a search,